Alfa Romeo Duetto

 Alfa Romeo Spider Series4

-The Alfa Romeo 105 series Giulia Spider as seen in the film The Graduate staring a young Dustin Hoffman and featuring the sound track by Simon and Garfunkel must be one of the most evocative cars that Alfa Romeo have ever made.
+The Alfa Romeo 105 series Giulia Spider as seen in the film The Graduate starring a young Dustin Hoffman and featuring the soundtrack by Simon and Garfunkel must be one of the most evocative cars that Alfa Romeo have ever made.

 When it was released, in March 1966, it received very mixed reviews from the motoring press with Road & Track stating "We found almost no disagreement among members of staff about the appearance of the new model - no one liked it as much as the old Giulietta or the Giulia".
 The Car was styled by Battista Pininfarina and takes styling cues from the Super flow Disco Volante and was named the Duetto.
 The name has a very unusual origin in that Alfa Romeo decided to have a competition to name the car and this was won by Guidiobaldi Trionfi and the prize was the car.

-Rumours abound that there might be another strictly two seater in the mould of the Duetto being considered by Alfa Romeo in 2010.
+Rumours abound that there might be another strictly two-seater Alfa in the mould of the Duetto being considered for release by Alfa Romeo in 2010.